 We go well beyond the syllabus in content and all courses involve a cultural element.
 Our pioneering IGCSE French course, for example, includes units of work on la BD (French comics), le remake (examining French cinema by comparing French films remade in Hollywood), a study of the Occupation of France in the Second World War through film and some nineteenth century short stories.

 Pupils relish the challenge of studying a foreign language and a good number continue to do so beyond IGCSE, with a great deal of success.
-We offer courses in French, German, Italian, Spanish and Russian (Pre-U).
+We offer courses in French, German, Italian and Spanish.
 The teaching of literature and the focus on the culture of the country whose language we are studying adds a further dynamic to our provision of foreign language teaching.
 Weekly work on a personal portfolio gives students the opportunity to carry out deeper study of an area of particular interest, to read articles and news content of interest to them, and to prepare a topic for analysis in the oral component.

 Japanese and Portuguese are offered as non-examined General Studies courses in the Lower Eighth (Year 12).